-- 5. Explain how to support quality through crucial conversations with colleagues. - 6.
-Describe the importance of collaboration and communication within interprofessional teams with specific reference to the Competency Framework. - 7.
-Explain important professional considerations and practices related to social media. - 8.
-Explain opportunities for physician advocacy from a global health perspective. - 9.
-Describe opportunities for physician advocacy from an occupational health perspective. - 10.
-Identify the importance of the non-medical expert CanMEDs roles in a physician's career. - 11.
-Describe the role of community based agencies and employers in addressing the social determinants of health. - 12.
-Evaluate healthcare research and apply the principles of evidence-based medicine. - 13.
+- 1. Demonstrate a leadership approach for a given situation. - 2.
+Propose effective strategies to manage change and conflict. - 3.
+Explain how to support quality through crucial conversations with colleagues. - 4.
+Describe the importance of collaboration and communication with colleagues and within interprofessional teams with specific reference to the Competency Framework. - 5.
+Explain important professional considerations and practices related to social media. - 6.
+Explain opportunities for physician advocacy from a global health perspective. - 7.
+Describe opportunities for physician advocacy from an occupational health perspective. - 8.
+Identify the importance of the nonmedical expert CanMEDs roles in a physician's career. - 9.
+Describe the role of community-based agencies and employers in addressing the social determinants of health. - 10.
+Evaluate healthcare research and apply the principles of evidence-based medicine. - 11.
 Express meaning of medical experiences metaphorically through discussion and representation.